wpidlib/WPID-Library/README.md

 # WPID: A Simple PID Library for VEX

 WPID is a high level PID library built for the V5 system, written using the **VEXcode API**.
 WPID was built with ease of use in mind, and allows teams to quickly implement the library and start moving their robot autonomously.
-With functions like `Chassis::forward()` and `Mechanism::setPosition()`, teams can quickly create an autonomous routine that takes advantage of a robust PID algorithm, and leverages many extra utilities to improve consistency.
+With functions like `Chassis::straight()` and `Mechanism::moveRelative()`, teams can quickly create an autonomous routine that takes advantage of a robust PID algorithm, and leverages many extra utilities to improve consistency.

 Documentation for the library is in progress.